 Seasonality.
-Although there is demand for our products throughout the year, in each of the past three years approximately 16% to 27% of our net sales occurred in the first quarter, 20% to 23% in the second quarter, 24% to 30% in the third quarter and 25% to 34% in the fourth quarter, with different seasonality depending on the presence, timing and severity of major power outage activity in each year.
+Although there is demand for our products throughout the year, in each of the past three years approximately 23% to 27% of our net sales occurred in the first quarter, 20% to 25% in the second quarter, 24% to 26% in the third quarter and 25% to 29% in the fourth quarter, with different seasonality depending on the presence, timing and severity of major power outage activity in each year.
 Major outage activity is unpredictable by nature and, as a result, our sales levels and profitability may fluctuate from period to period.
 For example, there were multiple major power outage events that occurred during the second half of both 2011 and 2012, which were significant in terms of severity.
-As a result, the seasonality experienced during this time period varied relative to other periods where no major outage events occurred.
-We maintain a flexible production and supply chain infrastructure in order to respond to outage-driven peak demand, but assuming no major outage events, typically increase production levels in the second and third quarters of each year.
+As a result, the seasonality experienced during this time period, and for the subsequent quarters following the time period, varied relative to other periods where no major outage events occurred.
+We maintain a flexible production and supply chain infrastructure in order to respond to outage-driven peak demand.

-Factors influencing interest expense.
+Factors influencing interest expense and cash interest expense.
 Interest expense can be impacted by a variety of factors, including market fluctuations in LIBOR, interest rate election periods, interest rate swap agreements and repayments of indebtedness.
-Interest expense increased during 2013 compared to 2012, primarily due to an increase in outstanding debt and the full-year weighted-average cost of debt associated with our credit agreement refinancings.
-See Note 6 - Credit Agreements in Item 8 of this Annual Report on Form 10-K for additional details.
+Cash interest expense decreased during 2014 compared to 2013, primarily due to a reduction in interest rate from the credit agreement refinancing completed in May 2013 and the 25 basis point reduction in borrowing costs during the second quarter of 2014 as a result of our net debt leverage ratio, as defined in our New Term Loan Credit Agreement, falling below 3.0 times.
+Refer to Note 11, "Credit Agreements," to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K for additional details.

 Factors influencing provision for income taxes and cash income taxes paid.
-We had approximately \$960 million of tax-deductible goodwill and intangible asset amortization remaining as of December 31, 2013 related to our acquisition by CCMP in 2006 that we expect to generate cash tax savings of approximately \$374 million through 2021, assuming continued profitability and a 39% tax rate.
+We had approximately \$837 million of tax-deductible goodwill and intangible asset amortization remaining as of December 31, 2014 related to our acquisition by CCMP in 2006 that we expect to generate cash tax savings of approximately \$326 million through 2021, assuming continued profitability and a 39% tax rate.
 The recognition of the tax benefit associated with these assets for tax purposes is expected to be \$122 million annually through 2020 and \$102 million in 2021, which generates annual cash tax savings of \$48 million through 2020 and \$40 million in 2021, assuming profitability and a 39% tax rate.
-As a result of the asset acquisition of the Magnum Products business in the fourth quarter of 2011, we had approximately \$48.3 million of incremental tax deductible goodwill and intangible assets remaining as of December 31, 2013.
-We expect these assets to generate cash tax savings of \$18.9 million through 2026 assuming continued profitability and a 39% tax rate.
+As a result of the asset acquisition of the Magnum business in the fourth quarter of 2011, we had approximately \$45.5 million of incremental tax deductible goodwill and intangible assets remaining as of December 31, 2014.
+We expect these assets to generate cash tax savings of \$17.8 million through 2026 assuming continued profitability and a 39% tax rate.
 The amortization of these assets for tax purposes is expected to be \$3.8 million annually through 2025 and \$2.8 million in 2026, which generates an additional annual cash tax savings of \$1.5 million through 2025 and \$1.1 million in 2026, assuming profitability and a 39% tax rate.
 Based on current business plans, we believe that our cash tax obligations through 2026 will be significantly reduced by these tax attributes.
 Other domestic acquisitions have resulted in additional tax deductible goodwill and intangible assets that will generate tax savings, but are not material to the Company's consolidated financial statements.